ScenK/tableBuilder/README.md

 1. Options support for Header API -- such as sorting fileds or single option for font-size || line-height || height

 2. Options for fixed table header or left bar when scrolling

-Lisence for Magic-Point